GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a5" class="usa-accordion__content usa-prose">
         <p>If you want to work on your Best Bets in a spreadsheet, we can do a bulk download for you.
-Please [email us](mailto:search@support.digitalgov.gov) to request a download.</p>
+Please <a href="mailto:search@support.digitalgov.gov">email us</a> to request a download.</p>

       </div>